maratumba/maratumba.github.io/content/articles/strong-opinions.md

 image-citation: Photo by Ekaterina Bolovtsova from Pexels
 description: The stronger your opinions, better you'll be perceived
 ---

-Some strong opinions about UX design and Agile.e
+Some strong opinions about UX design and Agile.eeeee